Datboredom/Int-Elligence-Poll/README.md

 Goals:
   1) Allow the streamer to enter custom questions and answers pertaining thier content and channel.
   2) Limit viewers to only voting once and the answer choices disappear after they choose.
+(Deeshai)
   3) Create a reset button that clears the results from the previous poll.
   4) Add backend functionality so the viewers' results update among all the viewers' panels.
 (Erinn)